HelgeSverre/sysex-utility/README.md

 3. Select your MIDI input and output devices from the dropdowns.
 4. To send a SysEx message:
    - Enter the SysEx string in the input field
-   - Press enter, to make a new line press shift + enter
+   - Press Enter to send, or Shift + Enter for a new line
 5. Use the "Start Dummy Data" button to generate random MIDI activity for testing.
 6. To save a SysEx message:
    - Hover over the message in the log and click the "Save" icon